What are bad sectors on your hard drive?

 First, connect to the new drive you want use to your PC (either an SSD, a newer HDD, or external HDD).

 Important: if your computer can’t boot up as normal due to the bad sectors, we suggest you first create a bootable USB on a working Windows-based PC using AOMEI Backupper.
 Next, boot the computer that contains the broken drive using the bootable USB.
-AOMEI Backupper Standard Edition will load once the system has booted.
+AOMEI Backupper will load once the system has booted.